braheezy/kiesel-fork/README.md

 ## Build

-Dependencies managed through [`build.zig.zon`](./build.zig.zon) will be installed automatically when building for the first time.
+Zig 0.14 is required.
 To build and run the Kiesel CLI:

 ```console
 zig build run
 ```

-NOTE: Kiesel targets the master branch of Zig.
-This means that the build breaks semi-regularly, which I will usually fix as soon as I notice.

 ### Build Options